-The Lieutenancies Act 1997 has ensured that the County of Gwent remains a preserved County, that is, one of the Counties in Wales as existed immediately before the passing of the Local Government (Wales) Act 1994.
+The Lieutenancies Act 1997 has ensured that the County of Gwent remains a preserved County, that is, one of the Counties in Wales that existed immediately before the passing of the Local Government (Wales) Act 1994.

 The Lord-Lieutenant’s role is, like the Monarch’s, essentially non-political.